-With FTTP now available to order to many parts of Lymm, this page gives some background / pointers to the available options for broadband in & around Lymm, Warburton & High Legh.
+With FTTP now available to order to most of Lymm, this page gives some background / pointers to the available options for broadband in & around the area.

-Lymm, Warburton and High Legh appear to have FTTP available to 'most' addresses as at mid 2022, though some areas still to be delivered (Cherry Corner - looking at you...)
+Lymm, Warburton and High Legh appear to have FTTP available to most addresses as at early 2023, though some areas are still to be delivered (Cherry Corner - looking at you...)

 If you are unable to get FTTP and get low data rates on ADSL or FTTC then it's worth considering the "Fibre to the Mast" or FTTM from Vispa, some details also below.

 If you are interested in changing your service, a good place to start without any marketing is the Ofcom website, which shows what services may be available to your property, and what data rate you should expect.

 Moneysavingexpert.com independently lists the best current deals (& are clear where they receive a commission) based on price and customer service surveys with the same caveats about FTTP as above.

 FTTP (Fibre to the Premises) aka "Ultrafast broadband"

 The latest generation of broadband for most involves direct optical fibre into the premise, removing the reliance on copper cables - definitely the preferred option if available.

 Installation (from point of ordering FTTP) appears to take around three weeks as at March 2023.

 Delivery is a two step process, though both steps are done on the same day now.
 First step - a new cable is run from the nearest junction (a pole for most people), to a new point on your house.
 This is terminated via a small grey box, close to ground level

 This is typically installed on the front of the property (e.g. facing the road / street pole), but can be terminated on the side of your property - these typically seem to be installed around 4 bricks above ground level.
 The cable to the left is the vertical fibre cable drop, coming from a pole in this instance.
 The fibre that goes inside the property can be seen as a second cable exiting the bottom of the grey box.